Lazy22zz/UE5-RPG-Combat-Game/README.md

   Purpose: Use the dot product to decide where the enemy does strafing location movement\
   ![Screenshot 2025-04-15 085837](https://github.com/user-attachments/assets/e1f9f578-213e-4d81-b87e-c46012da2e88)\
 - 16, Enemy Melee Ability\
-  Purpose: Enable two new gameplayability for melee attacks.\
+  Purpose: Enable two new gameplay features for melee attacks.\
   1. Create a gameplayability melee base, and create two new children.\
   ![Screenshot 2025-04-15 090827](https://github.com/user-attachments/assets/545328c3-491c-4c52-92ee-2b7f7d5e11b6)\
   2. Create two new montages based on melee animation and attach them to the gameplayability.\